FlorisWu/Portfolio/index.md

 ### Sentiment analysis

+Roll Call

+[Democrats 'went low' on Twitter leading up to 2018](https://www.rollcall.com/news/campaigns/lead-midterms-twitter-republicans-went-high-democrats-went-low) by Floris Wu and Aleszu Bajak

-During the fall of 2018, as part of my data journalism research for [Storybench](http://www.storybench.org), a "cookbook for digital storytelling" by Northeastern University's School of Journalism, I collected Twitter data from 2018 midterm election candidates (with R) to see how it might have affected the results of the election.
+During the fall of 2018, as part of my data journalism research for [Storybench](http://www.storybench.org), a "cookbook for digital storytelling" by Northeastern University's School of Journalism, I collected Twitter data from 2018 midterm election candidates (with R) to see the possible correlation between the sentiment of those tweets and election results.
 To better understand the impact of these words, a machine learning model was used to predict tweet sentiment, and results are visualized (with Python).
 [Code here](https://floriswu.github.io/twitter-sentiment-analysis/).

 An analysis of 130,000 tweets from 68 candidates running for the Senate in 2018 shows Democrats who employed more negative tweets fared better.